JohnnyGOX17/john-gentile-website/kb/tools-techniques/Git.md

     * If there is conflicts in a merge (i.e. same file with different changes in branches to be merged) Git will stop merging until you fix the issue. `git status` will show the problem files and you can either manually fix the conflict, add the file back and commit or use a tool like `git mergetool`
     * `git rebase` is also a very powerful tool and explained in better detail [here](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

+### Git Commit Messages

+After adding the necessary files/modifications (`$ git add`), we run `$ git commit` to open up an editor to make a commit message- note if all relevant files are already being tracked, we can skip `$ git add` and run `$ git commit -a` to add all modified files to the commit.

+To have well formed Git commit messages you should follow some basic guidelines:
+* A brief, but descriptive as possible and in [imperative form](https://en.wikipedia.org/wiki/Imperative_mood), subject line that summarizes the change and the subsystem.
+Limit to around 50-70 characters max.
+This also helps when checking the terse history of commits in a repo such as `$ git log --pretty=oneline`.
+* Blank line between subject and body message.
+* Body paragraph(s) that completely explains the current behavior, why that's undesirable, how this change commit fixes/addresses the issue and why the solution is desirable.
+If the commit needs to address another past commit, include that commit's [short SHA-1 identifier](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection).
+* Use `$ git commit -s` to sign-off the commit message with your name and email you setup when configuring Git on your system.
+* Set your text width of all lines to be at 72 characters at maximum (e.x. in Vim `:set tw=72` though this should automatically happen in recent versions of Vim).
+There are [reasons to do this](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) but mainly to be a good citizen when writing commits that can be easily read on a variety of systems.

+See more about detailed patches and messaging in the Linux Kernel documentation on [submitting-patches](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/process/submitting-patches.rst?id=bc7938deaca7f474918c41a0372a410049bd4e13#n664).

 ### Useful Tools

 * `git diff`: is a basic diff tool for showing changes on tracked files you haven't staged yet.
 Use the `--staged` option to compare your staged changes to your last commit.